Backpacking The Netherlands

 The story of Anne Frank, the Jewish teenager who spent the end of her days in hiding before being deported to a concentration camp, is known and felt by millions.
 The house where Anne Frank and her family hid from the Nazis during Second World War has been named The Anne Frank House and has developed into a memorial site, which is a very moving place to see.

-Amsterdam undeniably attracts thousands of tourists every year not only for its culture and atristic brilliance but also due to the fact that it is host to loads of Coffeeshops, which are in fact Marijuana cafes.
-In a city where you can have a spliff with your cup of coffee, rather than a biscuit, and legally have sex with prostitutes, it is clear why Amsterdam is such a big attraction.
+Amsterdam undeniably attracts thousands of tourists every year not only for its culture and artistic brilliance but also due to the fact that it is host to loads of Coffeeshops, which are in fact Marijuana cafes and dispensaries.
+In a city where you can have a spliff with your cup of coffee, rather than a biscuit, it is clear why Amsterdam is such a big attraction.

 There are almost thirty museums in Rotterdam and every one is wonderful for different reasons.
 The Museumpark is very convenient for you if you want to see several in a limited time-scale.
 The Museumpark combines five museums dedicated to architecture and art.
 If you are impressed by the architecture you see in Rotterdam then you should look into doing one of the architecture walks through the city organised by The Netherlands Architecture Institute.